Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 It’s almost like the crunchiness makes you feel better and forget about those emotions.

-Some people believe that once you start crunching on something, the act of chewing releases endorphins in your brain.
+Some people believe that chewing releases endorphins in your brain once you start crunching on something.
 These endorphins then lead to a feeling of euphoria.
-In their view, chewing on crunchy foods is like exercise!
+In their view, munching on crunchy foods is like exercise!

-Admittedly, this sounds a bit far-fetched to me.
-Instead, I believe that crunchy foods can help distract you from painful emotions or stress.
+Admittedly, this sounds a bit far-fetched.
+Instead, crunchy foods can help distract you from painful emotions or stress.

 The crunchy flavor and noises give you something to focus on.
 And this ties back into mindful eating too!

-The same reasons why crunchy foods make you a more mindful eater, are the same reasons they distract you from painful emotions.
+The exact reasons crunchy foods make you a more mindful eater are the same reasons they distract you from painful emotions.

 Let’s face it.
-Oftentimes negative emotions are the result of you worrying about the future or regretting the past.
+Frequently, negative emotions result from you worrying about the future or regretting the past.

-Basically, you are thinking and this thinking is causing you to be upset.
-But, if you have a crunchy food snack that draws your attention back into the present moment …
+You are thinking, which is causing you to be upset.
+But, if you have a crunchy snack that draws your attention back to the present moment,

 Well then you’re going to eat more mindfully and, in the process, stop dwelling on those negative thoughts polluting your mind!
 Instead try journaling to get unstuck!